| Tasks for Future Agrobots Robots of the future

 geography, as the major factors of heat, moisture, and

+precipitation will all be controlled.
 Robots within these greenhouses will also harvest the

 crops.
 Production will certainly increase because the robots